daronphang/programming-resources/architectures/API/RPC/gRPC/gRPC.md

 By compressing data into binary, protobuf files become non-human readable, unlike XML and JSON.
 Developers need to use gRPC command line tool and server reflection tool to perform debugging or analyze payloads.

+### Higher complexity

+gRPC is more complex and has less library and tooling support than HTTP.

 ## When to use gRPC

 - Real-time communication services where you deal with streaming calls.